roguehistory/Hist_Digh3814/content/en/docs/4-assessment.md

 draft: false
 weight: 4
 ---

 {{< notice success "Important" >}}
 There is no midterm.
 There is no final exam.
 {{< /notice >}}

-### Weekly Work
+## Weekly Work

 Each week, there are tasks for you to attempt.
 Sometimes there is a choice of which tasks to do; in those cases, **I'm not looking for the number of these that you complete, but that you push yourself out of your comfort level**.
 What's more, it's OK if something doesn't work 'perfectly.'
-The reflection on the process, both your fails and your successes, is the important thing.
+The reflection on the process, both your failures and your successes, is crucial.

-Weekly work should be completed and logged by the end of the relevant week into your Obsidian Vault.
+Weekly work should be completed and logged by the end of the relevant week (Sunday, 11:59 pm) into your Obsidian Vault.
 Prof. Coleman will provide ungraded feedback on this work in order to help you grow.
 There are three 'consolidation' weeks in the schedule, where you'll prepare a 'consolidation document' that will be graded.
-Late work can be accepted only through arrangement with Prof. Coleman.
+Just so you know – late work will only be accepted through arrangement with Prof. Coleman.

-If you miss a week, or something comes up let Prof. Coleman know as soon as possible so that arrangements can be made.
-I want you to be successful; if something comes up we can adapt accordingly.
-If you do not let me know, then I cannot help you.
+If you miss a week, or something comes up, we can adapt accordingly.
+Please let Prof. Coleman know as soon as possible so that arrangements can be made.
+I want you to be successful; if you don't let me know, I won't be able to help you.

 ### Evidence for Your Weekly Logs (ungraded work)